ykink/kaggle_Titanic/README.md

 # kaggle_Titanic

-Just a little Playgruond to try some anaylsis and predictions
+Just a little Playgruond to try some anaylsis and prediction models